Shubham230198/The-Uplift-Project-DSA/README.md

 ## Week 6 (On going)
   This week's topics are Searching and Sorting.
-We will be learning 7 types of sorting and their time-complexity analysis, i.e Bubble sort, Selection sort, Insertion sort, Shell sort, Merge Sort, Quick Sort and Heap Sort.
+We will be learning 7 types of sorting and their time-complexity analysis, i.e Bubble sort, Selection sort, Insertion sort, Merge Sort, Quick Sort and Heap Sort.
+Do join the sessions, as we will be coding all the Sorting algos there along with explanation.

-  All of these tutorials will explain you psedudo code and some might show actual code(written in cpp), but we have to consider only pseudo code and write our code in java using pseudo code.
+  All of these tutorials will explain you pseudo code and some might show actual code(written in cpp), but we have to consider only pseudo code and write our code in java using pseudo code.
 This will increase your ability to convert a given approach into code.

   * [Introduction to Sorting](https://www.youtube.com/watch?v=pkkFqlG0Hds&list=PL2_aWCzGMAwKedT2KfDMB9YA5DgASZb3U&index=2&t=0s) (Video)